iocafe/iocafe-doc/source/dev-tools/platform-io/200314-debugging-esp32-visual-studio-code-platform-io.rst

    ESP32 development board and ESP-Prog on background

 It is a bit of effort to find correct pins to connect.
 Initially, I powered the ESP32 trough Esp-Prog.
-This didn’t provide enough current, causing “brownouts” at ESP when Wifi started up.
+This didn’t provide enough current, causing “brownouts” at ESP when WiFi started up.

 ESP-idf – the ESP32 support and development
 ********************************************